-Today, we come to a chapter that has two major topics.
-One is doctrinal and one is practical.
+II Samuel 7 has two major topics.
+One is doctrinal.
+One is practical.
 One deals with the Davidic Covenant and one deals with prayer.
 We will look at these two topics in two separate lessons.

 God made a covenant with David in this chapter.
 He made a promise to David.
 He swore an oath that it will come to pass.
 It is a messianic chapter.
 It is not just about David.

 It is also about the Son of David.
 It is a prophecy of Jesus.
 II Samuel 7 is prophetic.
 It is also very practical.
 This chapter tells us how to pray.
 There are some important lessons on prayer.

 Have you ever had a dream that never came true?
 Have you really wanted to do something, but never got it?
 Have you ever had one of your dreams completely shattered?
 If you did, you are not alone.
 The same thing happened to King David in the OT.
 David wanted to do something for God.
 He really wanted to do something for God and God said “no”.

 How did you respond when you had to give up your dream?
 Many people respond the wrong way.
 We will see how David responded when his dream did not come to pass.
 There are some important lessons in this chapter.
 What is the background of the chapter?

 As the chapter beings, David is on top of the world.
 He has worked his way up from shepherd boy to outlaw to king.
 He is a new king.
 He is king over the whole nation, all twelve tribes.
 He is popular.
 Everyone loves him.
 He is a national hero.